The power of the group is a common theme in human history. When it comes to finance, it pays to be more than personal with collective purchasing.

 Holiday home swaps

-You’ll need to set up a profile that shows what kind of house you have to offer – its size, number of rooms, etc. Then find someone who sounds interested in your destination and time period, as well as you in theirs.
+You’ll need to set up a profile that shows what kind of house you have to offer – its size, number of rooms, etc. Then find someone who sounds interested in your destination and dates, as well as you in theirs.

 No money changes hands.
 You can even swap cars and some people are happy to look after others’ pets.